 4. List Your Home For Sale

 Hopefully your home is now spick and span, the clutter is hidden and you’ve had a Freddie Mercury moment with the hoover and feather duster (ok…maybe omit the last bit).
-It’s now time to put your property in front of millions of potential buyers within 24 hours.
-Remember that MoveSelf not only provide a platform for selling your house online, but our platform also enables you to sell your house online for free!
+It’s now time to put your property in front of millions of potential buyers within 24 hours and sell your home with MoveSelf!

 So you’ve created a great property listing, you’ve had a few viewings and now somebody has submitted an offer.
 Hold your horses!!
 Read our tips on how to negotiate the best price when selling your home.